steadybit/extension-kubernetes/extadvice/memory_limit/instructions.md

-Specify ${target.steadybit.label}&apos;memory CPU limit by defining the `limits` property in your Kubernetes manifest.
+Specify ${target.steadybit.label}&apos;s memory limit by defining the `limits` property in your Kubernetes manifest.

 ```yaml
 apiVersion: v1